getcarina/getcarina.com/_tutorials/docker-networking-basics.md

 among themselves.

 ### <a name="links"></a> Docker links
-Docker links enable containers *on the same host* to communicate.
+Docker links enable containers that are *on the same host* to communicate.
 This is useful for development environments but is not recommended in production, as the single-host restriction limits your topology and hinders scalability and availability.